cfantasia/CMGWPrimeGroup/doc/README.txt

 (b) In directory UserCode/CMGWPrimeGroup/interface/ (and src/)

-- class WPrimeFinder: high-level class/wrapper invoking analyzers for different channels.
+- class AnalyzerBase: Base class that individual channels inherit from.
 Expected analyzer methods that get called by this
 class:
+  o defineHistos
+  o fillHistos
-  o beginFile (operations to be done when changing input file, e.g create new histograms) o endFile (operations to be done when closing input file, e.g. save histograms, print summary) o endAnalysis (e.g. print summary of expected events for all samples) o eventLoop (run analysis, ie. selection cuts and fill in histograms)
+  o eventLoop (run analysis, ie. selection cuts and fill in histograms)

 - class WPrimeUtil: helper class to carry out work that is common across channels.
-Examples: o parse description of input files, extract integrated luminosity and weight o calculate tranverse mass for lepton and MET o calculate hadronic MET correction from Z->mumu events for MC W->mu samples
+Examples: o parse description of input files, extract integrated luminosity and weight o calculate transverse mass for lepton and MET o calculate hadronic MET correction from Z->mumu events for MC W->mu samples